 The twelfth floor tends to be the floor with the most plumbing issues.
 Leaking faucets and running bath water will wake up guests in the middle of the night only to shut off as they enter the bathroom.
 Just the unofficial haunted room amenities to go with your bathrobe and complimentary toiletries.
 Apparitions of nurses roaming the halls have also been sighted.
-Possibly the most disturbing is the rumor that the swimming pool is made of the old operating tables from the medical center.
+Possibly the most disturbing is the rumor that the swimming pool is made of the old stainless steel operating tables from the medical center.

 Word of advice?
 Enter the elevators at your own risk.
 They have a mind of their own.
 Guests have gotten stuck for hours and have even been taken all the way down to the basement.
 That is where the morgue was once located.
 The front desk has also been known to receive strange phone calls from the phones in empty elevators.
 Luckily, if you're taken down to the basement, you don't have to get off because the area is only accessible to hotel employees.
 This is a good thing because it's known for strange voices in the shadows and being filled with the smell of burning flesh.

 After all that, are you interested in having a haunted experience at the Emily Morgan San Antonio?
 Take advantage of happy hour at Oro Restaurant and Bar and take a dip in the heated outdoor pool before settling into your room to see if anything mysterious happens after dark.